smangul1/Microbe-scope/Genome_Coverage_Visualizer/MiCoP_Reference_Database/README.md

 3. Move NCBI-RefSeq-Viral folder from NCBI-RefSeq to EuPathDB
 4. Exclude NCBI-RefSeq-fungi from NCBI-RefSeq
 5. Exclude any organism from NCBI-RefSeq that is included in EuPathDB
-6. Generate all nonoverlapping K-mers of size 30bp from RefSeq
-7. Concat all contigs from EuPath and convert RefSeq-Viral from .fna into .fasta
+6. Concat all contigs from EuPath and convert RefSeq-Viral from .fna into .fasta
-8. BWA-MEM K-mers of RefSeq to concatenated contigs of Eupath
-9. Generate Homology Information Folder
+7. Generate all nonoverlapping 30-mers from RefSeq, BWA-MEM them with the concatenated contigs of Eupath, and Generate Homology Information Folder

 ## Download EuPathDB.org
 ```